layoutBox/PinLayout/README.md

 * `top()`
 Position the view top edge directly on its superview top edge.
 Similar to calling `top(0)`.
 * `left()`
-Position the view left edge directly on its superview top edge.
+Position the view left edge directly on its superview left edge.
 Similar to calling `left(0)`.
 * `bottom()`
 Position the view bottom edge directly on its superview top edge.
 Similar to calling `bottom(0)`.
 * `right()`
-Position the view right edge directly on its superview top edge.
+Position the view right edge directly on its superview right edge.
 Similar to calling `right(0)`.
+* `start()`*
+Position the view left edge directly on its superview left edge in LTR direction or right edge directly on its superview right edge in RTL direction.
+Similar to calling `start(0)`.
+* `end()`*
+Position the view right edge directly on its superview right edge in LTR direction or left edge directly on its superview left edge in RTL direction.
+Similar to calling `end(0)`.
 * `hCenter()`
 Position the view horizontal center directly on its superview horizontal center.
 Similar to calling `hCenter(superview.frame.width / 2)`.
 * `vCenter()`